markjprice/cs13net9/docs/errata/errata.md

 });
 ```

-Instead of "in-memory", I should have written, "To implement distributed caching, add a distributed caching implementation, like Redis, to the services collection in `Program.cs`, as shown in the
+Instead of "in-memory", I should have written "distributed".
+In the next edition, I will change the sentence to be, "To implement distributed caching, add a distributed caching implementation, like Redis, to the services collection in `Program.cs`, as shown in the following code:"
-following code:"

 # Page 750 - Creating data repositories with caching for entities